 “No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving federal financial assistance."

 Title IX of the Education Amendments of 1972 was passed by the U.S. Congress in June 1972, and signed into law on July 1, 1972.
-Though most notable for advancing equality in girls’ and women’s sports, Title IX provides federal civil rights that prohibit sex discrimination in education programs and activities including, but not limited to:
+Title IX provides federal civil rights that prohibit sex discrimination in education programs and activities including, but not limited to:

 Students and employees will receive training during their time at SUNY Cortland about Title IX and sexual harassment.
 The Title IX Coordinator is available for anyone wishing to make a report of sexual harassment and sexual or interpersonal violence.
 Once a report is made, the Title IX Coordinator or designated deputy coordinator will ensure that supportive measures, resources, and options are offered.
 In addition, the Title IX Coordinator will work with appropriate offices to ensure that the reporting individual and respondent (term used to describe someone who has been accused) receive equitable and fair treatment per the Title IX Grievance Policy and other relevant policies.